Last Updated: June 12, 2026

 - Press gently upward

-- Keep elbows slightly bent
+- Its keep elbows slightly bent

-- Avoid overextending the neck
+- Avoid overstretching the neck

 Benefits